Mom bathes 1-year-old son with rare skin disorder in bleach to keep him alive

 It's a role that requires constant cleaning.
 Jamison's skin can't shed harmful bacteria normally — even a small cut leaves him vulnerable to life-threatening infections.
 His sheets and everything he touches, including toys, must be disinfected daily, she said.
 It's also emotionally taxing.

-His bleach baths (a treatment recommended by doctors) are so painful, Barber gives Jamison morphine — which always worries her — because it slows his already labored breathing.
+Jamison's doctors recommended he bathe in bleach to ward off infections that could land him in the hospital.
+The baths are so painful, Barber gives Jamison morphine — which always worries her — because it slows his already labored breathing.
 Lately, she and Jamison's dad climb into the bleach tub with their son to comfort him.
 They have to scrub off his excess skin with an exfoliating mitt.

 Jamison's dad Kolton Stam works in construction, and helps Barber care for Jamison as much as he can when he's off work.